Qala-Dev/course-materials/schedule/week-2.md

 The mornings will be split between reading 3 chapters of the [Mastering Lightning](https://github.com/lnbook/lnbook) book, and answering discussion questions in small groups.

 A web-reader-friendly hosted version of Mastering Lightning can be found at [lnbook.256k1.dev](https://lnbook.256k1.dev/), which can be accessed for educational purposes using username and password `qala:lightning`.

-You should read chapters 1 & 2 of Mastering Lightning in your own time before the sessions begin.

 The book should be read in the following order: